mgibbs189/custom-field-suite/readme.txt

 Stable tag: trunk
 License: GPLv2

-Custom Field Suite (CFS) allows you to attach custom fields to posts types.
+A custom fields management UI

 == Description ==

-= Custom Field Suite (CFS) allows you to attach custom fields to posts types. =
+= Custom Field Suite (CFS) is a visual custom fields management plugin. =

-CFS lets you visually create an manage custom fields.
-You first create a Field Group, which contains one or more custom fields.
-You're able to easily add custom fields through the admin UI.
-There's over 12 field types to choose from, include text, date, wysiwyg, file upload, relationship, user, loop (repeatable fields), etc.
+CFS includes over 12 field types, include text, date, wysiwyg, file upload, relationship, user, and loop (repeatable fields).
+With CFS, creating and managing custom fields is easy, thanks to our clean and intuitive admin UI.

-After you've set up your field group, you simply set where the fields appear using the Placement Rules box.
-You can attach custom fields to entire post types, specific post items, pages using a specific template, etc.

-CFS also supports the creation of custom field types by using the `cfs_field_types` filter.
+It also features an [elegant, lightweight API](http://docs.customfieldsuite.com/api.html) for loading (and saving) field values.

+= Setting it up =
+* Browse to the "Field Groups" admin menu
+* Create a Field Group, containing one or more custom fields
+* Choose where the Field Group should appear, using Placement Rules (see screenshots)
+* Use the [get](http://docs.customfieldsuite.com/api/get.html) method in your template files to display custom fields

 This plugin is a free, lightweight alternative to Advanced Custom Fields.